top of page

 Now that you have your venue and date all chosen, you can finally go out and try on those dresses.
 The time of year, the venue, and event theme will all determine what type of dress you wear.
 You don’t want to buy a long sleeve floor length ballgown if you are going to be getting married in a rustic barn (with no air-conditioning) in July.
 Be practical and think about how long you are going to be wearing that dress.
 Make sure it is comfortable for you and reflects who you are.

 And the trends in wedding gowns are shifting away from the traditional white floor length gowns.
 Ivory, pale pink and even black wedding gowns are starting to become more mainstream.
 Just like all the other decisions before this – the dress you buy will impact what type of décor you choose for your wedding.
 If you choose an ivory wedding dress, then ivory tablecloths might be the way to go!
 Now that you have your dress picked out, you can easily determine the attire for the rest of your wedding party.
 Wedding tip: If choosing to go the formal route, book those tuxedos as early in advance too.
-Just like with the venues, the pandemic has affected the formal attire industry too.
 Plan ahead!

 #4 Book other complementary services such as Photographer, Florals, DJ, Officiant, Caterer and Event Rentals

-Ok, now on to the good stuff (in my opinion – but I might be a bit biased ).
+Ok, now on to the good stuff (in my opinion – but I might be a bit biased 😁).
 Now that you have the vibe, the venue and the attire all figured out, now you can go out and schedule those other complementary services – or those that complete your vision.
-As you meet with each of these vendors, they are all going to ask you the same thing to start – what’s your vibe or vision for your day (including your color palette), what’s your date and where is the event going to take place?
+As you meet with each of these vendors, they are all going to ask you the same thing to start – what’s your vibe or vision for your day (including your color palette), what’s your date, how many invited guests, and where is the event going to take place?
 Having been equipped with the knowledge I have just imparted on all of you, you are going to wow these vendors by having all the details prepared and laid out in front of them.

-And, don’t forget to read my blog post on what to bring to your consultation with me: LINK.
+And, don’t forget to read my blog post on what to bring to your consultation with us when you book your event decor: LINK.
 While this blog post was specifically written around what I ask for during our consultation, it could easily apply to any of these other vendors too.
 They are going to want the same details that I ask for, maybe not to the level of detail I need, but they are going to want a high-level view of the day you have planned.
 At least, they will if they are any good at what they do!

 So, I just threw a lot of knowledge your way…in a short amount of time.
 Feeling overwhelmed?
 That is completely normal!
 Planning any event, especially a wedding, can feel a bit overwhelming.
 If you are a DIY bride wanting to do all of this on your own, realize that the key to feeling less overwhelmed is being organized.
 There are a lot of details to sort out and orchestrate for your big day.
+Read here on what to do and where to start with wedding planning.
 If you aren’t hiring a wedding planner or day of coordinator to help you with all of this, then be sure to download my free wedding planning checklist.
 This checklist will help you to feel more organized and hopefully, less overwhelmed.
 Happy Planning!!